jarossnd/jason-cooking/content/recipes/banana-bread/index.md

 - 1 teaspoon vanilla extract
 - 1 1/2 cups all-purpose flour

 ## Directions

-1. Heat oven to 350&deg; F.
+1. Heat oven to 350deg; F.
-2. Butter an 8x4 inch loaf pan
+2. Butter an 8x4 inch loaf pan.
-3. In a mixing bowl, mash bananas with a fork until smooth
+3. In a mixing bowl, mash bananas with a fork until smooth.
-4. Stir the melted ubtter into the mashed bananas
+4. Stir the melted butter into the mashed bananas.
-5. Mix in baking soda and salt
+5. Mix in baking soda and salt.
-6. Stir in the sugar, beaten egg, and vanilla extract
+6. Stir in the sugar, beaten egg, and vanilla extract.
-7. Pour the batter into the prepared loaf pan
+7. Pour the batter into the prepared loaf pan.
-8. Bake for 55 - 65 minutes, or until toothpick inserted into middle comes out clean
+8. Bake for 55 - 65 minutes, or until a toothpick inserted into the middle comes out clean.